timgrin/Cybersecurity-Homelab-for-Detection-and-Monitoring/README.md

 - Click “Next”.
 - Click “Customize Hardware”.
 - Add 5 network adapters and correspond them with a VMnet interface as shown below.
 Then click “Finish”.

 <img src="https://imgur.com/xSFk8R3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 - The pfsense machine will power on and start with this screen.
 Accept all the defaults. pfsense will configure and reboot.
 - You should end up with a screen like this.
 As shown below.

 <img src="https://imgur.com/mxlf5an.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <br />
-Interface assignment <br />
+<b>Interface assignment<b> <br />

 - Enter option 1 to assign interfaces.
 - Should VLANS be set up now [y:n]?: n
 - Enter em0, em1, em2, em3, em4 & em5 respectively for each consecutive question
 - Do you want to proceed [y:n]?: y

 <img src="https://imgur.com/1RPDGRn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 - Enter option 2
 - We’ll start with the LAN interface (2)
 - The IP address 192.168.1.1 is going to be used to access the pfsense WebGUI via the Kali Machine
 - Assign IP addresses to the interfaces
 - Leave the OPT3 interface without an IP as it is going to have the span port with traffic that Security Onion will be monitoring

 <img src="https://imgur.com/2MomZzC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>Security Onion</h2>